Tatarstan Airlines Flight 363: Aircraft certificate suspension

-Rosaviatsiya refused to accept the results of the IAC's Flight 363 accident investigation, citing their concern over the Boeing 737's elevators' controls.
-IAC suggested that the position by Rosaviatsiya was caused by their reluctance to accept the shortcomings of Rosaviatsiya's regulatory oversight of pilot training in Russia, which was revealed in the report.
-On 4 November 2015, IAC unexpectedly announced the suspension of Boeing 737 flying certificates in Russia, explaining it by Rosaviatsiya's refusal to accept the absence of safety issues with 737 elevator controls.
+Rosaviatsiya refused to accept the results of the IAC's Flight 363 accident investigation, citing their concern over the Boeing 737's elevator controls.
+The IAC suggested that the position by Rosaviatsiya was caused by its reluctance to accept the shortcomings of its own regulatory oversight of pilot training in Russia, which was revealed in the report.
+On 4 November 2015, the IAC unexpectedly announced the suspension of Boeing 737 flying certificates in Russia, explaining it by Rosaviatsiya's refusal to accept the absence of safety issues with 737 elevator controls.

-With the Boeing 737 being a work-horse of several Russian airlines, the suspension meant that within days the significant part of the country's passenger fleet could be grounded for an uncertain period of time.
-Dmitry Peskov, a spokesman for the Russian President, said that Kremlin was aware of the IAC decision to suspend Boeing 737 operation in Russia and believed that the specialized agencies and the Cabinet would make the necessary analysis of the situation.
-Ministry of Transport said that only six out of 150 Boeing 737 aircraft in Russia have the certificates issued by IAC, the rest got their certificates in other countries and thus IAC has no right to suspend them.
+With the Boeing 737 being a work-horse of several Russian airlines, the suspension meant that within days a significant part of the country's passenger fleet could be grounded for an uncertain period of time.
+Dmitry Peskov, a spokesman for the Russian President, said that the Kremlin was aware of the IAC decision to suspend Boeing 737 operation in Russia and believed that the specialized agencies and the Cabinet would make the necessary analysis of the situation.
+The Ministry of Transport said that only 6 out of 150 Boeing 737 aircraft in Russia had their certificates issued by the IAC, while the rest got their certificates in other countries, and thus the IAC had no right to suspend them.
 Rosaviatsiya announced that the IAC had no right to ban any Boeing 737 operation in Russia, as such a decision could be made only by the federal executive bodies.
-It called an emergency meeting to discuss the future of Boeing 737 in Russia with the participation of Ministry of Transport, Rostransnadzor, airline representatives and a Boeing representative in Russia, but IAC refused to attend it.
+It called an emergency meeting to discuss the future of Boeing 737s in Russia with the participation of the Ministry of Transport, Rostransnadzor, airline representatives, and a Boeing representative in Russia, but the IAC refused to attend it.
 The next day the IAC withdrew its suspension of Boeing 737 certificates.

 On 10 December 2015, the IAC met and officially accepted its Flight 363 final accident investigation report.
-Rosaviatsiya and Studenikin refused to participate in this meeting or provide their approval for the report.
+Rosaviatsiya and Studenikin refused to participate in the meeting or provide their approval for the report.